regenerate

 • Provenance is missing and wear patterns are unclear

-• The piece doesn't fit known production patterns for a designer
+• The piece does not fit known production patterns for a designer

-This guarantee is backed by our insurance.
-It's not a marketing slogan—it's a legal commitment.
+This guarantee is backed by our insurance and is a legal commitment, not a marketing slogan.

 Direct Seller Model

-• You're buying from us, not from an aggregated marketplace of unknown dealers
+• You're buying directly from The Back Vault, not from an aggregated marketplace of unknown dealers.

 Specialization

-• We're not spreading our expertise across furniture, art, and décor
+• We're not spreading expertise across furniture, art, and décor.

 Curatorial Philosophy

-• Our inventory reflects a curated collection, not a warehouse of anything saleable
+• Our inventory is a curated collection, not a warehouse of anything saleable.

 Collector Credibility

-• We have active relationships with professional stylists and collectors
+• We maintain active relationships with professional stylists and collectors.

-• That visibility is built on authentication credibility—if we got it wrong once, it would be public
+• This visibility depends on authentication credibility—if we were wrong even once, it would quickly become public.